kununu/data-fixtures/docs/FixtureTypes/elasticsearch.md

 #### Bulk insert documents from files

-To include a series of files extend `Kununu\DataFixtures\Adapter\ElasticSearchFileFixture`.
+To include a series of files extend `Kununu\DataFixtures\Adapter\ElasticsearchFileFixture`.

 There are two options here: